romanmurzac/DrivenPath/chapter_3/README.md

 Once all previous stages are completed the project is in the same state as in *testing environment* where each part can be executed manually and individual.
 To promote the project to *develop environment* it will use Apache Airflow to orchestrate and manage the pipeline.
 In Airflow the pipeline is consisting from a DAG.
 Inside the DAG will be executed tasks that represent each stage that previously was executed manually.
 In this way it will manage dependencies between tasks and will succeed only if all tasks will succeed.

 #### Run containers
-To run the Airflow it is needed to run the Docker Containers that were created previously via `docker-compose.yml` and `Dockerfile` where the Airflow was setup.\
+To run the Airflow it is needed to run the Docker Containers that were created previously via `docker-compose.yml` and `Dockerfile` where the Airflow was set up.\
 Make sure that the Docker Desktop is running.
 In VS Code open a terminal, make sure that you're in correct directory: `chapter_3/src_3`.
 ```
 cd src_3